oldrado-jr/oldrado-jr/README.md

 ## Oldrado Junior 💻

-- 📚 Undergraduate of B. Sc. in Information Systems.
+- 📚 Undergraduate - B. Sc. in Information Systems.
 - 🔭 Work as a back-end developer.
 - 🌱 I'm currently learning [Laravel](https://laravel.com/) and a bit of [TypeScript](https://www.typescriptlang.org/), too.